ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/10-better-hash-functions.md

 range that binning could handle, so long as we know the maximum possible value in advance so that we can figure out what to divide the key value by.
-Alternatively, we could also take the result of any binning computation and then mod by the table size to be safe.
-So if we have keys that are bigger than 999 when dividing by 100, we can still make sure that the result is in the range 0 to 9 with a mod by 10 step at the end.
+Alternatively, we could also take the result of any binning computation and then $\bmod$ by the table size to be safe.
+So if we have keys that are bigger than 999 when dividing by 100, we can still make sure that the result is in the range 0 to 9 with a $\bmod$ by 10 step at the end.

-Binning looks at the opposite part of the key value from the mod function.
-The mod function, for a power of two, looks at the low-order bits, while binning looks at the high-order bits.
+Binning looks at the opposite part of the key value from the $\bmod$ function.
+The $\bmod$ function, for a power of two, looks at the low-order bits, while binning looks at the high-order bits.
 Or if you want to think in base 10 instead of base 2, modding by 10 or 100 looks at the low-order digits, while binning into an array of size 10 or 100 looks at